Chester–Birkenhead line

 The Chester–Birkenhead line runs from Chester to Birkenhead via Hooton.
-Today, it forms part of the Wirral Line network, a commuter rail system operated by Merseyrail.
+Today, it forms part of the Wirral line network, a commuter rail system operated by Merseyrail.
 The line was built by the Chester and Birkenhead Railway and opened on 23 September 1840.
 On 22 July 1847 the railway merged with the Birkenhead, Lancashire and Cheshire Junction Railway which was later renamed to Birkenhead Railway.

 History

-Early Proposals
+Early proposals

 The directors of the Grand Junction Railway had originally intended to reach Birkenhead, as a means of connecting to the docks on the River Mersey that was cheaper than getting directly to Liverpool, which would have involved an expensive crossing of the Mersey.
 The schemes to do so were turned down by Parliament, and the Grand Junction settled for connecting to the Liverpool and Manchester Railway via the Warrington and Newton Railway at Earlestown instead.
 That was achieved in 1837.

 Construction

 In 1836 two schemes for a railway from Chester to Birkenhead gained support, and they went to the 1837 session of Parliament.
-The Chester and Birkenhead Railway would run from a junction with the Chester–Crewe line (as yet unbuilt) at Chester and would serve the several ferry terminals in Birkenhead, and it survived the Parliamentary process.
+The Chester and Birkenhead Railway would run from a junction with the Chester–Crewe line (as yet unbuilt) at Chester and would serve the several ferry terminals in Birkenhead, and it survived the parliamentary process.

-The Chester and Birkenhead Railway was authorised on 12 July 1837, with capital of £250,000.
+The Chester and Birkenhead Railway was authorised by the Chester and Birkenhead Railway Act 1837 (7 Will.
+4 & 1 Vict. c. cvii) on 12 July 1837, with capital of £250,000.
 It was to be a single line; no intermediate stations had been planned at this stage.
 George Stephenson was the engineer.

 The line was built as a single line with structures made suitable for later doubling of the line.
 The track gauge was to be 4 ft 9 in, in common with the Crewe line.
 By the end of 1843 Stephenson' estimate of £250,000 was obviously going to be inadequate: the new estimate was now £512,973.

 A directors' inspection train ran over the line on 10 September 1840 and the official opening took place on 22 September 1840.
 In the morning a staff and contractors' train made the round trip from Birkenhead to Chester; there were no passing places and no electric telegraph, so the official party of honoured guests had to wait at Birkenhead with no knowledge of whether the other train was returning on time.
 The ordinary public service started the next day, 23 September, with five passenger trains each way daily, three on Sundays.
 From 15 December some passing loops had been installed, and the train service frequency could be improved, to two-hourly.